 - Hague Convention Information

-Public opposition in Latvia to the adoption of Latvian children by foreigners has contributed to reluctance to reform intercountry adoption procedures, which currently require several extended trips by adoptive parents to Latvia to complete the requirements.
+General public concern regarding adoption of Latvian children by foreigners contributes to reluctance to reform intercountry adoption procedures, which currently require several extended trips by adoptive parents to Latvia to complete the requirements.
 In addition, the Latvian government has announced that it will approve applications for intercountry adoption only if the adoptive parents file to adopt a sibling group of three or more children; a child over age 9; a child with severe health problems; or a child released for intercountry adoption because he or she has not been adopted by Latvians.

 - Who Can Adopt

-- Age requirements: Latvia requires that the adoptive parent is at least 25 years old and at least 18 years older than the adoptive child.
+- Age of Adopting Parents: Latvia requires that the adoptive parent is at least 25 years old and at least 18 years older than the adoptive child.

-- Income requirements: Latvia does not have any income requirements for intercountry adoptions.
+- Income: Latvia does not have any income requirements for intercountry adoptions.

 - Who Can Be Adopted

-Because Latvia is party to the Hague Adoption Convention, children from Latvia must meet the requirements of the Convention in order to be eligible for adoption.
-For example, the Convention requires that Latvia attempt to place a child with a family in-country before determining that a child is eligible for intercountry adoption.
-In addition to Latvia’s requirements, a child must meet the U.S. definition of a Convention adoptee for you to bring him or her back to the United States.
+As Latvia is party to The Hague Adoption Convention, children from Latvia must meet the requirements of the Convention in order to be eligible for adoption.
+For example, the adoption may take place only if the competent authorities of Latvia have determined that placement of the child within Latvia has been given due consideration and that an intercountry adoption is in the child’s best interests.
+In addition to Latvia’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.

 - How To Adopt

 WARNING: Latvia is party to the Hague Adoption Convention.
-Do not adopt or obtain legal custody of a child in Latvia before a U.S. consular officer issues an “Article 5 Letter."
-Read on for more information.
+Do not adopt or obtain legal custody of a child in Latvia before a U.S. consular officer issues an “Article 5 Letter” for the case.
+Read below for more information.